-Using radar to probe the polar ice caps of Mars, scientists have detected an underground reservoir of liquid that may be saltwater and that extends for about 20 kilometers in length.
+Using radar to probe the polar ice caps of Mars, scientists have detected an underground reservoir of liquid that may be saltwater and that extends for about 20 kilometers (12 miles) in length.
 The results, published July 25 in Science, provide some resolution to a decades-long debate over whether a sizable body of liquid water is present on Mars.

 “Water is considered one of the fundamental requirements for life.
 This is the first stable body of liquid water ever found on Mars, and it could be considered a potential habitat,” explained Roberto Orosei, a lead scientist at the Institute of Radioastronomy in Italy who analyzed the data.

 The Red Planet was likely once rich in liquid water much like Earth, but has since become arid and desolate.
 Traces of water have been found in its atmosphere and leeching through its soils, but efforts to locate bodies of water — a likely place to find life as we know it — have not yet been successful.